canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

 Click on Units, check 2 of the checkboxes and click the remove button.

-Once you've done this click Deploy changes.
+Once you've done this click Commit changes.

 If you've not logged into the charm store at this point you will be asked to Login or Sign up to Juju, this uses Ubuntu One, so if you've already got an account you can enter it here.

 Next you will be asked where you want to deploy your Hadoop cluster.
 Depending on your cloud choices you can then select from AWS, Azure or GCP.
 You will need to enter your cloud credentials and its advised you upload your SSH key using the manual SSH key entry or use the Github or Launchpad key installers.
 Make sure you click the Add key button before moving on.

-From there you then need to click the Deploy button.
+From there you then need to click the Commit button.

 As machines get started and applications deployed, the charms on the canvas should get different coloured outlines to indicate their status.
 You can also find out more about their current state by clicking on the Status tab.
 When finished all the charms should be in the Active state with a ready status message.